slowernews/hamster-system/README.md

 - actionable notes are called [tasks](#actionable-notes-tasks); non-actionable notes are called [references](#non-actionable-notes-references).

 - workflow management is loosely inspired on [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) and [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) but using only plain text files edited with any text editor and a paper notebook.
-Main structure (check also [how does it look](#how-does-it-look)):
+Folder's structure (check also [how does it look](#how-does-it-look)):

-  - folder's structure:

        0.Inbox (temporary storage before deciding what to do with an item)

        1.Tasks (to store all actionable notes)
          // Used on a paper notebook
          0. Next (tasks to be done ASAP)

          // Used on a cloud synced folder.
          1. Soon (tasks in the queue to get done)
          2. Someday (tasks to get done someday)
          3. Calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done)

        2.References (to store all non-actionable notes)